How Many 1st Edition Charizards Are There?

 The 1st Edition Charizard from the 1999 Pokémon Base Set is arguably the most iconic trading card in the hobby, capturing the hearts of collectors worldwide.
 Its combination of nostalgia, rarity, and sheer cultural impact makes it the ultimate grail card for Pokémon enthusiasts.
 But just how many 1st Edition Charizards are still out there?
-The truth is, no one knows for sure.

 Some sources estimate that 100,000 1st Edition Charizards were originally printed.
 However, many collectors and experts believe the number of surviving cards—whether graded or ungraded—might be much closer to 10,000.
 Let’s explore why this range is so wide and why the reality likely leans toward the lower end.